lambda-snail/azure-function-cpp-test/README.md

 ## Initial Request

-On start, the function host will snd the following request to the function:
+On start, the function host will send the following request to the function:

 ```
 GET / HTTP/1.1